 Campus Preference & Assignment

 Our two campuses allow students an opportunity to learn in an environment that best suits their needs.
-During the application process, you'll have an opportunity to indicate your campus preference.
+After Interview Day, you'll have an opportunity to indicate your campus preference.
 Please don't hesitate to contact us with any questions about our two campuses or the campus assignment.

 Applicants will indicate their preference for their campus of enrollment following the interview by choosing one of the following options:

 - I prefer the Duluth campus